Mariannebp/Mariannebp/README.md

 ### Hi there 👋

+My name is Marianne and I am 37 years old.
+I originally come from Ulefoss, but am currently living in Tønsberg.
+I am a student at Noroff School of Technology and Social Media, and are having fun studying and learning about Front End Development.

 <!--
 **Mariannebp/Mariannebp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.